Kerala Thunderbolts: Selection and training

-The commando force consists of 2 companies of 160 personnel, who have been recruited after undergoing 2 years of rigorous and specialized training at various institutions around the country including Army's Counter Insurgency and Jungle Warfare School, Mizoram.
+The Commando police force consists of 2 companies of 160 personnel, who have been recruited after undergoing 2 years of rigorous and specialized training at various institutions around the country including Army's Counter Insurgency and Jungle Warfare School, Mizoram.

 Ex-Chief minister Oommen Chandy, announced the approval of the Central Government for raising a second battalion of 40 more personnel, in the wake of increased terrorist activity across India.
+Thunderbolts commandos are being trained at Special Operations Group, an elite commando police force of the Kerala Police.

-The recruits, in the 18–21 age group, were selected after going through the Three Star physical Efficiency Test and Endurance test, as specified by the Kerala Public Service Commission.
+The recruits, in the 18–21 age group, were selected after going through the Three Star Physical Efficiency Test and Endurance test, as specified by the Kerala Public Service Commission.
 The second stage training was completed at Commando School, Chennai, National Disaster Management School, Coimbatore, Counter insurgency and Anti Terrorism School, Silchar, National Adventure School, Munnar, Underwater Operation and Diving school, Kochi and Airborne Operation Air force School, New Delhi.

+Deployment

+The commandos are known as "Thunderbolts" and are mostly used to battle Left Wing Extremism.
+They are deployed in various maoist insurgency affected districts in Kerala.
+Commandos are also stationed in major cities of Kozhikode, Kochi, and Thiruvananthapuram as "Avengers-The Urban Commandos," which are used in apprehension of armed and dangerous criminals, emergency scenarios like VIPs abductions or obstruction, hostage crisis, prison riot (if necessary), protection of senior executives of government agencies at risk of harm, providing security in areas at risk of attack or terrorism, and urban terrorism and insurgencies.
+A third squad of commandos is tasked with protecting the chief minister of Kerala in the meantime.